-A maximum of three semester hours of undergraduate credit taken at another regionally accredited college or university may be transferred and applied toward the undergraduate accounting major, provided that such credit is approved by the program director and the registrar.
+A maximum of three semester hours of undergraduate credit taken at another regionally accredited college or university may be transferred and applied toward the undergraduate (400-level) courses, provided that such credit is approved by the program director and the registrar.
 Graduate credit cannot be transferred, and credit cannot be earned through proficiency examinations.